supertestnet/loan-shark/README.md

 # Loan shark
-Fully collateralized bitcoin loans without custodians, escrows, or margin calls
+Fully collateralized bitcoin only loans without custodians, escrows, or margin calls

 # How to try it
 Click here: https://supertestnet.github.io/loan-shark/